mshaocong/npreg/README.md

 ```

 ## Time series with correlated errors
 When choosing the best bandwith in kernel smoothing, correlated errors will lead our automated method to select a too small bandwith.
-A popular way to deal with this situation is Altman's method introduced in Kernel Smoothing of Data With Correlated Errors.
-And I also implement another method from Kernel Regression in the Presence of Correlated Errors.
+A popular way to deal with this situation is Altman's method introduced in *Kernel Smoothing of Data With Correlated Errors*.
+And I also implement another method from *Kernel Regression in the Presence of Correlated Errors*.